shaps80/Stack/README.md

 >Note when calling any of the `sort`, `predicate` or `where` methods multiple times, the last call will be used.

 Even my own previous implementations were much more cumbersome than this.
-Stack provides just 9 block-based methods for maximum flexibility, whereas the previous implementation had over 20+ and even then not all combinations were accounted for.
+Stack provides just a few block-based methods for maximum flexibility, whereas the previous implementation had over 20+ and even then not all combinations or features were accounted for.
 Here's just a few for comparison:

 ```objc
 + (void)deleteAllMatching:(NSPredicate *)predicate inContext:(NSManagedObjectContext *)context;